pulumi/pulumi-hugo/themes/default/content/signup/_index.md

 ---
 title: Get started with Pulumi
-meta_desc: Pulumi is an infrastructure as code tool that enables engineers to write infrastructure code in a language they already know and love.
-Get started for free.
+meta_desc: Pulumi is an infrastructure as code tool that enables engineers to write infrastructure code in a programming language they already know.
+Start for free.
-meta_image:
 type: page
 layout: signup
 ---